msk2017ai/msk2017ai/README.md

 - 💞️ I’m just new to `collaborate` on Github with other users and ready to work with others for mutual benefits.

-- 👀 my professional accomplishments certifications can be verified easily in the above folders as appropriate.
+- 👀 my professional certifications can be verified easily in the above folders as appropriate.

 - 📫 You can reach me via www.linkedin.com/in/msk2017ai